michaljsz/BudgetMe/README.md

 Is shows you how your spendings compare to your monthly avaiable funds and savings goal.

 ## To-do list
-- finish updating and delating expenses
-- monthly spendings chart
-- accumulated savings chart
+- unit tests
-- adding pictures of receipts
+- pictures of receipts
-- adding searching in history
+- searching in history
 - syncing data with server

 ## License